ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 **Num Band**

 Adjust the number of bands used for fitting.
+When the fitting is completed, the curve fitting model will suggest the number of bands.
+You can change it afterward.

 ___